hth313/ladybug/doc/introduction.rst

 .. note::

-   Ladybug was previously (2018-2019) released under the BSD 3-clause license, but it changed starting with version 1A.
+   Ladybug was previously (2017-2019) released under the BSD 3-clause license, but it was changed starting with version 1A.

 The name